 Whenever Simona eats her poo now, I just clean up the remains and provide NO reaction.
 However, I am NOT allowing her to lick anyone nor anything I don’t want contaminated.
 Oooh how I’m praying this works.
 Three months, huh?
 God please grant me the patience … LOL.

-Chloe is one very clever “puppy”; she has noticed that I’m now doing something different with their meals now, as Chloe watches me prepare their two meals a day (tablespoon of soft food) where I push ½ teaspoon of For-Bid powder into each bowl (over the soft food) and then I mix the powder in thoroughly.
+Chloe is one very clever “puppy”; she has noticed that I’m now doing something different with their meals now, as Chloe watches me prepare their two meals a day (tablespoon of soft food) where I push ½ teaspoon of For-Bid powder (my affiliate link) into each bowl (over the soft food) and then I mix the powder in thoroughly.
 Can’t fool that girl, no siree!
 A little bit of coaxing though, and she’s eating like there’s no tomorrow.

-Simona and Chloe have now been on the For-Bid for eight days … and, Simona is now totally ignoring Chloe’s poop, thankfully.
+Simona and Chloe have now been on the For-Bid (my affiliate link) for eight days … and, Simona is now totally ignoring Chloe’s poop, thankfully.
 In fact, Simona has left her’s untouched THREE times now . . .
 Yaaahooooo!
 I think Tara has found a winner of a resolution for me in dealing with my Simona’s bad eating habit!

 As one dear friend put it after talking with her about this very topic, “OMG, what people who love their pets talk about!” 🙂